huggingface/blog/password-git-deprecation.md

 ### Switching to personal access token
 You will need to generate an access token for your account; you can follow https://huggingface.co/docs/hub/security-tokens#user-access-tokens to generate one.

-After generating your access token, you can update your git repository using the following commands:
+After generating your access token, you can update your Git repository using the following commands:

 ```bash
 $: git remote set-url origin https://<user_name>:<token>@huggingface.co/<user_name>/<repo_name>